jaredmichael/portfolio/README.md

 # Portfolio
-This portfolio showcases the projects I have created through Thinkful's Full Stack Bootcamp.
+This portfolio showcases the projects I have created through Thinkful's Full Stack Web Development Program.

 ## Built With
 HTML CSS